tutorial

 Copying/Cloning a Link

-After a link was added and its values defined, you can copy (or clone) the link if you have the addlink privileges on the connected objects.
+After a link was added and its values defined, you can copy (or clone) the link if you have the addlink privileges on the connected objects and link create privilege on the assigned linktype.
 During the clone operation you can modify all basic parameters included the linktype.
 You can also modify the values you want to change: if you do not make any changes, the values remain the same as the original link.

 link clone object